An Energetic Constraint for Qubit-Qubit Entanglement

 We analyze qubit-qubit entanglement from an energetic perspective and reveal an energetic trade-off between quantum coherence and entanglement.
 We decompose each qubit internal energy into a coherent and an incoherent component.
 The qubits' coherent energies are maximal if the qubit-qubit state is pure and separable.
 They decrease as qubit-qubit entanglement builds up under locally-energy-preserving processes.
 This yields a ``coherent energy deficit'' that we show is proportional to a well-known measure of entanglement, the square concurrence.
 In general, a qubit-qubit state can always be represented as a mixture of pure states.
 Then, the coherent energy deficit splits into a quantum component, corresponding to the average square concurrence of the pure states, and a classical one reflecting the mixedness of the joint state.
 Minimizing the quantum deficit over the possible pure state decompositions yields the square concurrence of the mixture.
 Our findings bring out new figures of merit to optimize and secure entanglement generation and distribution under energetic constraints.

 {\em Introduction.}---Entanglement is a key resource for quantum technologies.
-The question of its fundamental energy cost has been explored from multiple perspectives, from its creation~\cite{Huber2015,Galve2009} and distillation~\cite{Das2017canonical}, to its extraction~\cite{beny2018energy,hackl2019minimal}, and distribution~\cite{horodecki2025quantification}.
-Conversely, entanglement generation has been optimized under fixed energy constraint~\cite{Chiribella2017, deOliveira24}.
+The question of its fundamental resource cost has historically been explored via entropic metrics \cite{Bennett96,HillWootters97,Amico08,HorodeckiRMP09,NieChu10}, leading to thermodynamical understandings, such as second laws for entanglement \cite{Horodecki02,Ganardi25}.
+More recently, the focus has been turned to energy costs, which have been explored from multiple perspectives, from entanglement creation~\cite{Galve2009,Navarrete12,Huber2015,Bruschi15,Piccione20} and distillation~\cite{Das2017canonical}, to its extraction~\cite{beny2018energy,hackl2019minimal}, and distribution~\cite{horodecki2025quantification}, with potential application to the energetics of quantum networks \cite{Yehia24}.
+Conversely, entanglement generation has been optimized under fixed energy constraints~\cite{Chiribella2017, deOliveira24}.
 In this paper, we bring a new conceptual tool to this research line: we introduce a structure to qubits' internal energies and explore the impact of qubit-qubit entanglement on this structure.

 Up to its transition frequency, a qubit's internal energy is equal to the population of its excited state.
 Thus, it can always be analyzed in terms of a coherent and an incoherent part, the former (the latter) stemming from its average dipole (its dipole fluctuations)~\cite{Cohen2024atom}.
 When the qubit is defined by zero and one-photon Fock states of a bosonic mode \cite{Pan12,Moh17,Wein2022}, this splitting captures the mean field's and field's fluctuations energy, respectively.
-This structure was inspired by recent analyses of qubit-light energy exchanges, showing that work (heat) exchanges only act on the coherent (incoherent) energy component~\cite{monsel2020energetic, Maria,wenniger2023,Sam2024OBE, potts2025}.
+This structure was inspired by recent analyses of qubit-light energy exchanges, showing that work (heat) exchanges only act on the coherent (incoherent) energy component~\cite{monsel2020energetic, GeaPRL25,Sam2024OBE, potts2025}.